juatav/predicting-antibiotic-resistance/README.md

 ## Author
 Juan Tavira
-Data Science Master's Graduate with experience healthcare technology
+Data Science Master's Graduate with experience in healthcare technology

 ## How to Use
 1. Clone this repo